Infor Aligns Its Agentic ERP Strategy with ‘Enterprise Resource Execution’ Framework

-Infor is positioning enterprise resource execution (ERX) as the next phase of ERP, arguing that enterprise systems must move beyond planning and recordkeeping into sensing, decision-making, and execution.
+Infor is aligning its agentic enterprise strategy with enterprise resource execution (ERX), a framework for the next phase ERP in which enterprise systems move beyond planning and recordkeeping into sensing, decision-making, and execution.
 In a July 1 blog post, Infor said traditional ERP has long served as a system of record, capturing transactions, storing orders, closing books, and reporting what happened.
-ERX, by contrast, is framed as a system that can act on what is happening in real time by combining agentic AI, governance, industry data, and execution context inside the core platform.
+ERX, a category introduced by Gartner, shifts the discussion toward systems that can act on what is happening in real time by combining agentic AI, governance, industry data, and execution context inside the core platform.

 The argument reflects a broader shift in ERP messaging.
 Vendors are no longer only describing how AI can assist users or summarize information.
 They are increasingly positioning AI agents as operational actors that can monitor events, recommend actions, orchestrate workflows, and execute defined steps across business systems.